ProfessorManhattan/docker-updater/README.md

   - remote: https://gitlab.com/megabyte-space/gitlab-ci-templates/-/raw/master/updater.gitlab-ci.yml
 ```

-That is it!
-Updater will now run anytime you commit code (that matches the parameters laid out in the `remote:` file above).
+That is it! pretty_name will now run anytime you commit code (that matches the parameters laid out in the `remote:` file above).
 Ideally, for production, you should copy the source code from the `remote:` link above to another location and update the `remote:` link to the file's new location.
 That way, you do not have to worry about any changes that are made to the `remote:` file by our team.

 ### Building the Docker Container

 You may have a use case that requires some modifications to our Docker image.
-After you make changes to the Dockerfile, you can upload your custom container to [Docker Hub](https://hub.docker.com/) using the following code:
+After you make changes to the Dockerfile, you can upload your custom container to [Docker Hub](website.dockerhub) using the following code:

 ```shell
 export DOCKERHUB_USERNAME=Your_DockerHub_Username_Here